moodle/devdocs/community/policies/codingstyle/index.md

 Where appropriate, you should create new subclasses of moodle_exception for use in your code.

 A few notable exception types:
-; moodle_exception : base class for exceptions in Moodle.
+; moodle_exception: base class for exceptions in Moodle.
 Use this when a more specific type is not appropriate.
-; coding_exception : thrown when the problem seems to be caused by a developer's mistake.
+; coding_exception: thrown when the problem seems to be caused by a developer's mistake.
 Often thrown by core code that interacts with plugins.
 If you throw an exception of this type, try to make the error message helpful to the plugin author, so they know how to fix their code.
-; dml_exception (and subclasses) : thrown when a database query fails.
+; dml_exception (and subclasses): thrown when a database query fails.
-; file_exception : thrown by the File API.
+; file_exception: thrown by the File API.

 ## Dangerous functions and constructs
 PHP includes multiple questionable features that are highly discouraged because they are very often source of serious security problems.

-# do not use *eval()* function - language packs are exception (to be solved in future).
+1. do not use *eval()* function - language packs are exception (to be solved in future).
-# do not use *preg_replace()* with /e modifier - use callbacks in order to prevent unintended PHP execution.
+1. do not use *preg_replace()* with /e modifier - use callbacks in order to prevent unintended PHP execution.
-# do not use backticks for shell command execution.
+1. do not use backticks for shell command execution.
-# do not use *goto*, neither the operator neither labels - use other programming techniques to control the execution flow.
+1. do not use *goto*, neither the operator neither labels - use other programming techniques to control the execution flow.

 ## Policy about coding-style only fixes